2. Tower of Babel & Multi-Lingual-Cultural Global Citizens

 > Bilingual children did better than monolinguals in both verbal and non-verbal intelligence tests.

-> Psycholinguistics pioneer, Susan Ervin-Tripp concluded (1960) that human thought takes place within language mindsets, and that bilinguals have different mindsets for each language – an extraordinary idea but one that has been borne out in subsequent studies, and many bilinguals say they feel like a different person when they speak their other language.
+> Psycholinguistics pioneer, Susan Ervin-Tripp concluded (1960) that human thought takes place within language mindsets, and that bilinguals have different mindsets for each language – an extraordinary idea but one that has been borne out in subsequent studies, and many bilinguals say they feel like a different when they speak their other language.

 Mental muscles: In fact, says cognitive neuropsychologist Jubin Abutalebi, at the University of San Raffaele in Milan, it is possible to distinguish bilingual people from monolinguals simply by looking at scans of their brains.
 “Bilingual people have significantly more grey matter than monolinguals in their anterior cingulate cortex, and that is because they are using it so much more often,” he says.
 The ACC is like a cognitive muscle, he adds: the more you use it, the stronger, bigger and more flexible it gets.